emmanueltouzery/cigale/README.md

 ## Installation

 This is a rust and gtk application.
 I've tested it only on linux.
-You can build it on your computer, I'm hoping to have it soon available on flathub too.
+The preferred way to install it is [through flathub](https://flathub.org/apps/details/com.github.emmanueltouzery.cigale), you can also of course build it from source.

 ## Use